Kaufman1000/Security-Monitoring-and-Logging-using-Wazuh/README.md

 # Perform-Bruteforce-attack-with-kali-Linux-and-monitor-endpoint-with-Wazuh-agent

 ## Overview
 A small, controlled lab demonstrating how **Wazuh** can detect authentication brute-force activity against a **Windows 10** endpoint.
-The lab uses a dedicated attacker host (Kali Linux) to generate repeated failed logon attempts in a safe, isolated environment so students and analysts can learn detection, alerting, and log analysis workflows.
+The lab uses a dedicated attacker host (Kali Linux) to execute a Brute-force attack on windows 10 system and detects the repeated failed logon attempts using Wazuh.
+The environment is intended for defensive training and analysis in an isolated lab.

 ## Objectives
 - Demonstrate how to install and register a Wazuh agent on Windows 10.